 Non-Residents Working on the UK Continental Shelf: Double Taxation Agreements - Treaties with a restricted definition of the UK confined to land areas & territorial sea

-This is the first type mentioned at OT41530 and an example is the UK/Jersey DTA (SI1952/1216).
+This is the first type mentioned at OT41530 and an example is the UK/Greece DTA (SI1954/142).

 Consequences for a person protected by this DTA include:

-- Activities carried on in a UK designated area do not rank as activities carried on in “the UK” [Article 2(l)(a)].
+- Activities carried on in a UK designated area do not rank as activities carried on in “the UK” [Article II(l)(a)].
 CTA09\S1313, ITTOIA05\S874 and ITEPA03\S41 are therefore effectively overridden.

-- Although CTA09\S1313 & ITTOIA05\S874 treats profits arising to a non-resident from “exploration or exploitation activities” carried on in the UK, the UK territorial sea or in a UK designated area as profits of a trade carried on through a UK branch or agency this deeming provision is overridden by the requirement that only profits arising from a trade or business carried on through an actual permanent establishment in “the UK” (on a restricted definition) may be charged to UK tax [Article 6(2)].
+- Although CTA09\S1313 & ITTOIA05\S874 treats profits arising to a non-resident from “exploration or exploitation activities” carried on in the UK, the UK territorial sea or in a UK designated area as profits of a trade carried on through a UK branch or agency this deeming provision is overridden by the requirement that only profits arising from a trade or business carried on through an actual permanent establishment in “the UK” (on a restricted definition) may be charged to UK tax [Article III(2)].

-So a Jersey company which carries on short term activities in the UK territorial sea (say pipe laying) or long term activities on the UK Continental Shelf (say platform hook-up work spread over 12 months) is likely to be protected against the effects of CTA09\S1313.
-It would of course be necessary to test that the company was indeed a “resident of” Jersey and that it had been able to arrange its operations in such a way as to avoid the setting up of a permanent establishment in “the UK” under the “restricted definition”.
+So a Greek company which carries on short term activities in the UK territorial sea (say pipe laying) or long term activities on the UK Continental Shelf (say platform hook-up work spread over 12 months) is likely to be protected against the effects of CTA09\S1313.
+It would of course be necessary to test that the company was indeed a “resident of” Greece and that it had been able to arrange its operations in such a way as to avoid the setting up of a permanent establishment in “the UK” under the “restricted definition”.